 Get back into the primary folder.

-Last year, Gmail rolled out its own filter system.
+Gmail and other email clients offer their own filter systems.
 Emails now show up in “primary,” “social” or “promotions” folders.
-Other email clients will likely follow suit.
 Let everyone know that church emails may be buried in the “promotions” folder.
 Instruct them to drag the email to the primary folder, so they do not miss important updates.
 Be sure to include these instructions on your website and blog and in printed newsletters.